Royal Anglian Regiment: Operation Fingal

 In March 2002, a majority of the 1st Battalion were sent to Afghanistan as part of Operation Fingal which involved military leadership and the provision of a 2,000-strong contingent to coalition forces in Afghanistan.
 The Battalion was based in the capital Kabul as part of the International Security Assistance Force (ISAF).
-The following 2 February Battalion's A Company were posted to Kabul and were replaced by C Company in June.
+The following February, the 2nd Battalion's A Company were posted to Kabul and were replaced by C Company in June.

 Operation Herrick

 From March to September 2007, as part of 12th Mechanised Brigade, 1st Battalion was deployed to Afghanistan as part of Operation Herrick 6.
+They were stationed in Helmand Province.
 This deployment was the subject of the Sky One documentary Ross Kemp in Afghanistan, broadcast in January/February 2008.
-A book has also been written by a former commanding officer about the battalion on this tour, Attack State Red, published by Penguin.
-They were stationed in Helmand Province.
+A book, Attack State Red, published by Penguin in 2009, was written by Richard Kemp, a former commanding officer, about the battalion on this tour.
 The fighting attracted much media attention due to the ferocity of the combat, with soldiers often having to resort to using bayonets.
 The battalion suffered nine casualties during its tour, five from attacks and four accidental.

 In a reported friendly fire incident, on 23 August 2007, one of a pair United States Air Force F-15E fighter aircraft called in to support a patrol of the 1st Battalion in Afghanistan dropped a bomb on the same patrol, killing three men, and severely injured two others.
 It was later revealed that the British forward air controller who called in the strike had not been issued a noise-cancelling headset, and in the confusion and stress of the battle incorrectly confirmed one wrong digit of the co-ordinates mistakenly repeated by the pilot, and the bomb landed on the British position 1,000 metres away from the enemy.
 The coroner at the soldiers' inquest stated that the incident was due to "flawed application of procedures" rather than individual errors or "recklessness".

 With very little notice the 1st Battalion would deploy again to Helmand Province in late 2009 where soldiers from 1st Battalion saw action guarding checkpoints in the Nad-e-Ali area, in central Helmand province later in the year.
 Deploying alongside them were elements of the sister 3rd Battalion, who deployed to Afghanistan as part of 11 Light Brigade in October 2009.

 The 1st Battalion and elements of 3rd Battalion again deployed to Afghanistan as part of 12th Mechanised Brigade in March 2012 as part of Operation Herrick 16 in the closing stages of the conflict.